airbnb/lottie/docs/after-effects/artwork-to-lottie-walkthrough.md

 ### 1 - Ensure artwork is grouped

-To get the asset exported in one piece everything needs to be put into a single group
+To get the asset exported in one piece everything needs to be put into a single group in Sketch

 ![ArtworkWalkthrough_01](/images/ArtworkWalkthrough_01.png)